moritzschaefer/pavooc/README.md

 *Prediction and visualization of on- and off-targets for CRISPR*

-**CONTRIBUTIONS welcome**: The software should be easy to set up and work with on your local machine.
-If you have feature requests, file an issue (along with ideas on how to realize it).
+For the moment hg19 and mm10 are supported on the website and I generated a library for CRISPRko and CRISPRa for the Chlorecebus sabaeus.

-The platform is based on hg19. hg38 is used only for the model generation to be in sync with the azimuth dataset.
+hg38 is used only for the model generation to be in sync with the azimuth dataset.

+The easiest way to run everything is to run the prebuilt docker container (docker-compose pull).
+Building the docker container might fail, since some things received updates and APIs broke, however everything runs just fine within the docker environment.

+# Docker

+There is a docker-environment which should get you started with

+    docker-compose pull
+    docker-compose up

-# Install
+# Install outside Docker

 python3 with pip, mongodb and mongodb-tools (mongorestore) and npm are required.

     pip install -r requirements.txt
     cd webapp && npm install

-Alternatively you can run everything in docker.

 # Run it